edkb/CodeForcesScraper/README.md

 Run your solution like this:
 `python solution.py < input.txt > solution_output.txt`

-Here you can compare if the output from your code is equal to the *expected_solution.txt*.
+Here you can compare if the output from your code in *solution_output.txt* is equal to the *expected_solution.txt* content.

 If everything is fine, test your code like this:
 `pytest test_solution.py`